-Terms and Conditions for the Provision of Higher Education Courses for Consumers
+Terms and Conditions for Higher Education Home Students

 Please download the document below.

 When you sign up for a course at Blackpool and The Fylde College you will be asked to sign a statement of consent to confirm that you understand and agree to the following terms and conditions:

 - To abide by B&FC regulations, policies and procedures.

 - To abide by the regulations of our awarding bodies which are displayed in exam rooms.
 Links to specific awarding body regulations can also be found on our achievements web page.

 - To take any assessments or examinations we require you to take to achieve your course(s)